 Estey allegedly told them about a state lawmaker - unnamed in the filings - who could draft and introduce legislation to help their business.

-In early 2011, the undercover agents gave him $20,000 that Estey said he would pass along as campaign contributions in his name, circumventing state laws that ban corporate gifts and the use of lobbyists as "pass-throughs."
+In early 2011, the undercover agents gave him $20,000 that Estey said he'd pass along as campaign contributions in his name, circumventing state laws that ban corporate gifts and the use of lobbyists as "pass-throughs."

-In June 2011, Estey told an FBI agent that he had split up the money as promised and donated it.
+In June 2011, Estey told a FBI agent that he had split up the money as promised and donated it.